NixOS/nixpkgs/doc/builders/fetchers.chapter.md

 `fetchpatch` works very similarly to `fetchurl` with the same arguments expected.
 It expects patch files as a source and and performs normalization on them before computing the checksum.
 For example it will remove comments or other unstable parts that are sometimes added by version control systems and can change over time.

 Other fetcher functions allow you to add source code directly from a VCS such as subversion or git.
-These are mostly straightforward nambes based on the name of the command used with the VCS system.
+These are mostly straightforward names based on the name of the command used with the VCS system.
 Because they give you a working repository, they act most like `fetchzip`.

 ## `fetchsvn`